What Is Plot? The 6 Elements of Plot and How to Use Them

-Do you want readers to love your story?
-To pick up your book and be so immersed in the elements of plot that they won’t be able to put it down?
+You want readers to love your story, to pick up your book and be so immersed they won't be able to put it down.

+To do that, though, you need to have a great plot.
+But what is plot, and how do you craft one into a great story?

-In this guide, we’re going to talk about plot.
-I’ll share a broad overview of what plot is and you’ll learn the six elements of plot that make story structure entertaining and memorable.
+In this guide, we're going to talk about plot in literature.
+I'll share a broad definition of plot, then dive into the approach we use at The Write Practice (called The Write Structure), and finally you'll learn the six elements of plot that make stories entertaining and memorable.

-To do this, we’ll look at a few examples of how these elements work in bestselling stories, and we’ll touch on story arcs, the different shapes a plot of a story can take, and how you can use your new understanding of plot in your own stories.
+To do this, we'll look at a few examples of how these elements work in bestselling stories.
+We'll touch on story arcs, the different shapes a plot of a story can take.
+We'll also look at several plot diagrams to better understand how plot works visually.
+Finally, you'll learn exactly how you can use your new understanding of plot in your own stories.

+You can read the guide below or watch the video lesson here:

-This article contains an excerpt from our book The Write Structure.
-Read more here.
+This article contains an excerpt from our book The Write Structure, which is a timeless approach to storytelling and structure.
+You can learn more about it here.

 What Is Plot?
 Plot Definition

+Plot is a sequence of events in a story in which the main character is put into a challenging situation that forces them to make increasingly difficult choices, driving the story toward a climactic event and resolution.

-What are the 6 Elements of Plot?
+What are the 6 Elements of Plot and Structure

 We will define each below, but here are the six elements of plot: